ERASMUS Student Exchange

 Erasmus+ SMS group info sessions for up to 15 people are offered for students interested in Erasmus student mobility for studies and also for students, who are already nominated for an Erasmus exchange place.

 If you're interested in applying for an Erasmus exchange place, please, make sure to register for one of those group sessions.
 For the regular application period they will be offered every year in October, November till the beginning of December.
+For the special application period for leftover places in May June there will be special sessions.

 Current info sessions will be announced in our News & International Office Calendar section.